bast/nilakantha/README.md

 # nilakantha

-Primitive script that creates a git bisect exercise with 500 commits.
+Primitive script that creates a git bisect exercise using the Nilakantha series to compute pi in order to create a mistake which is difficult to track down without `git bisect`.

-Uses the 100 first terms of the Nilakantha series to compute pi.
+Bogus comments are added to make error hard to track with `git blame` run on latest commit.